 Soon “Quespy” was opened, the first house for children at Chambon.
 In a few months seven other houses to receive the children were opened by various movements.

 This move was taken quite consciously at a time when it was dangerous to shelter Jews.
 It was an action through which the people of Chambon determined their position.
 With this fraternal gesture, asserting a constructive reply to the fanaticism of the day, nonviolent resistance to the Hitler-Pétain system was born.
 Conflict with the authorities, daily expected, broke out in the summer of 1942.
 It was during this period that the news reached Vichy-France of the savage operations against the Jews in Paris.
-This was the time chosen by the Minister of Youth, M. Lamiraud, to pay a visit to the young Protestants of Chambon to rally them around the Marshall.
+This was the time chosen by the Minister of Youth, M. Lamirand, to pay a visit to the young Protestants of Chambon to rally them around the Marshal.

 It was as the congregation was leaving the church after service that a delegation of thirty from the College Cévenol approached the Minister for Youth and the Prefect who was accompanying him, to protest solemnly against the anti-Semitic persecutions and to declare that if similar steps were taken in Chambon they would be resisted through nonviolence.